-Limited Assurance Reasonable Assurance Procedures Regarding the GHG Statement Aggregation Process Procedures Regarding the GHG Statement Aggregation Process the GH e practitioner's procedures shall include following procedures related to the G statement aggregation process: (Ref: a.
+Limited Assurance Reasonable Assurance es Regarding the GHG Statement on Process Procedures Regarding the GHG Statement Aggregation Process the GH0 practitioner's procedures shall include following procedures related to the statement aggregation process: (Ref: a.
 A108) 48R.
 The practitioner's procedures shall include the following procedures related to the GHG statement aggregation process: (Ref: Para.
-A108) (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement.
-Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement Revision of Risk Assessment in a Reasonable Assurance Engagement 49R.
+A108) (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement. ng Whether Additional Procedures ssary in a Limited Assurance ent Revision of Risk Assessment in a Reasonable Assurance Engagement 49L.
+If the mate belief mate desi ne practitioner becomes aware of a ter(s) that causes the practitioner to eve the GHG statement may be erially misstated, the practitioner shall gn and perform additional procedures cient to enable the practitioner to: Para.
+A109-A110) 49R.
 The practitioner's assessment of the risks of material misstatement at the assertion level may change during the course of the engagement as additional evidence is obtained.
-In circumstances where the practitioner obtains evidence from performing further procedures, or if new information is obtained, either of which 49L.
-If the practitioner becomes aware of a matter(s) that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner shall design and perform additional procedures sufficient to enable the practitioner to: (Ref: Para.
-A109-A110) (a) Conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated; or is inconsistent with the evidence on which the practitioner originally based the assessment, the practitioner shall revise the assessment and modify the (b) Determine that the matter(s) causes the GHG statement to be materially misstated.
+In circumstances where the practitioner obtains evidence from performing further procedures, or if new information is obtained, either of which (a) Conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated; or is inconsistent with the evidence on which the practitioner originally based the assessment, the practitioner shall revise the assessment and modify the (b) Determine that the matter(s) causes the GHG statement to be materially misstated.
 (Ref: Para.
 A111) planned procedures accordingly.
 (Ref: Para.
 A109)